Secure Notes & Attachments

-Attachments can be added to new or existing notes by clicking the paperclip icon in the Edit dialog and locating the file on the device.
+Attachments can be added to new or existing Secure Notes by clicking the paperclip icon in the Edit dialog (clicking on the edit icon ), and locating the file on the device.
 Your attachments are then synced to any location where you log in to your account:

 Like all stored data, attachments are locally encrypted and decrypted with a key that is never sent to LastPass, providing a secure storage option with the convenience of universal access.